Nume1977/Tank-03/README.md

 ## <a href="#drivershelp" id="drivershelp">Drivers Help Us</a>

-The drivers in the Drivers directory where sent to me by Chatreey, they work, but I am not able to get any sound from the Audio jack plugs!
+The drivers where sent to me by Chatreey, they work, but I am not able to get any sound from the Audio jack plugs!

 Help is needed to retrieve all drivers from a genuine Tank 03, that is running the original Windows system that comes installed.